DataDog/chef-datadog/README.md

 #### Example

 This example enables the ElasticSearch integration by using the `datadog_monitor` resource.
-It provides the instance configuration (in this case: the url to connect to ElasticSearch) and sets the `use_integration_template` flag to use the default configuration template.
+It provides the instance configuration (in this case: the URL to connect to ElasticSearch) and sets the `use_integration_template` flag to use the default configuration template.
 Also, it notifies the `service[datadog-agent]` resource to restart the Agent.

 **Note**: The Agent installation must be above this recipe in the run list.